 - Do not stick your chopsticks upright in your food, especially not your rice.
 This is considered to mimic incense sticks that are placed upright in rice as an offering to the dead.

 - Never point with your chopsticks.
-They are considered an extension of your hand and just as it is impolite to point with your fingers, the same is so of chopsticks.
+They are considered an extension of your hand.
+Just as it is impolite to point with your fingers, the same is so of chopsticks.

-- When using chopsticks, hold them as close to top of the chopstick as possible, elongating the chopstick and making use look more elegant.
+- When using chopsticks, hold them as close to the top of the chopstick as possible, elongating the chopstick and making its use look more elegant.

 It Takes Patience and Practice